rcsb/rcsb-saguaro-3d/README.md

 }
 ```

-The interface fo each feature viewer defines its dynamic interaction with the molstar plugin through different event callbacks
+The interface for each feature viewer defines its dynamic interaction with the Molstar plugin through different event callbacks functions

-- `sequenceSelectionChangeCallback` defines how the molstar plugin reacts when the feature viewer selection changes
+- `sequenceSelectionChangeCallback` defines how the Molstar plugin reacts when the feature viewer selection changes
-- `sequenceElementClickCallback` defines how the molstar plugin reacts when a feature viewer element (positional annotation) is clicked
+- `sequenceElementClickCallback` defines how the Molstar plugin reacts when a feature viewer element (positional annotation) is clicked
-- `sequenceHoverCallback` defines how the molstar plugin reacts when the mouse hovers the feature viewer or any element
+- `sequenceHoverCallback` defines how the Molstar plugin reacts when the mouse hovers the feature viewer or any of its elements
-- `structureSelectionCallback` defines how the protein feature viewer reacts when the molstar plugin selection changes
+- `structureSelectionCallback` defines how the protein feature viewer reacts when the Molstar plugin selection changes
-- `structureHoverCallback` defines how the protein feature viewer reacts when displayed models on the molstar plugin are hovered
+- `structureHoverCallback` defines how the protein feature viewer reacts when displayed models on the Molstar plugin are hovered

 ```typescript
 export interface FeatureViewInterface {